crownengine/crown/docs/installing_crown/installing_on_linux.rst

 ---------------------

-Any relatively recent Linux distribution with up-to-date graphics drivers should work, as long as the following dependencies are installed:
+Any relatively recent Linux distribution with up-to-date graphics drivers should work, as long as you have an X11 server and the following dependencies are
+installed:

 * ``gtk3`` >= 3.24
 * ``gee`` >= 0.8